brinhosa/payloads/README.md

 # payloads
-My best payloads for different purposes.
+Some of my customized payloads for different purposes.